 (Ironically, in 2005, Gordon Brown invited Alan Greenspan, then chairman of the US Federal Reserve, to deliver a lecture on Smith in Kirkcaldy.
 Greenspan didn’t study in Chicago but was a dedicated acolyte of the Chicago School and rigorously applied its libertarian nostrums throughout his 18-year tenure at the Fed.
 In late 2008, as the American financial system was imploding, Greenspan admitted that he had been “partially wrong” about his economic doctrine.
 “I have found a flaw,” he said.
 “I don’t know how significant or permanent it is.
 But I have been very distressed by that fact.”)

 Norman points out that Smith’s approach to economic development was shaped by another large-scale financial disaster.
 In 1772, Douglas, Heron, & Co. — or Ayr Bank, as it was more widely known — collapsed when the Scottish economy entered a sharp recession.
-In the preceding years, the firm had over-expanded by offering cheap lines of credit to Scotland’s growing agricultural industry and other “favoured clients.”
+In the preceding years, the firm had over-expanded by providing cheap lines of credit to Scotland’s growing agricultural sector and other “favored clients.”
 When the downturn hit, liquidity dried up and Ayr was left with £660,000 worth of debt — a massive sum in those days.
-In total, just four private banks in Scotland survived the slump, leaving the nascent Scottish financial sector in a beleaguered state.
+In total, just four Scottish private banks survived the slump, leaving the nascent Scottish financial industry in a broken state.

 In The Wealth of Nations, Smith — whose friend and former pupil the Duke of Buccleuch was a partner in Ayr Bank — identifies the dangers of allowing finance to assume too a prominent role in the economy, particularly at the expense of more tangible forms of growth and production: “The commerce and industry of the country cannot be altogether so secure, when they are thus … suspended upon the Daedalian wings of paper money, as when they travel upon the solid ground of gold and silver.”